kushal2011/Recipe-Oracle/README.md

 - share with all the details of recipe and link to playstore app
 - get all ingredients from image and suggest recipe that can be made using only that
 - user can request a variant of the recipe where it can be made without a particular ingridient
+- "Cook Now" Button: For each recipe, include a prominent "Cook Now" button that starts a step-by-step guided cooking mode.
+- Ratings and Reviews: Display star ratings for each recipe and let users quickly add their own ratings.
+- Cooking Timer: Integrate a simple timer function for recipes that users can set with one tap.
+- In HomeFeed
+  - add Top Rated Recipes
+  - add Trending Recipes
+  - add Seasonal Recipes
+  - add Kid-Friendly Recipes (Recipes that are easy to make and appealing to children)
+  - add Recommended for You (based on user preferences and behavior)
+  - add Popular This Week
+  - add Healthy Recipes (Nutritionally balanced recipes for health-conscious users)
+  - add Desserts
+  - add Asian Delights (Could include Chinese, Japanese, Thai, etc.)
+  - add Quick & Easy (30-minute meals across cuisines)
+-

 # BUGS
 - app crash when launching without internet